DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: Experiments

 \subsection{Baseline Models}

-To evaluate the effectiveness of our proposed approach, we compare it against several baseline models, categorized into OCR-free and OCR-dependent MLLMs.
-For OCR-free MLLMs, we selected state-of-the-art models as appropriate baselines for document-oriented VQA and VIE tasks.
-These include PixTral-12B \cite{agrawal2024pixtral}, InternVL~v2-8B \cite{chen2023internvl, chen2024far}, Qwen-VL~7B \cite{Qwen2VL}, LLaVA-OneVision~(OV)~7B \cite{li2024llava}, and LLaMA~3.2-11B \cite{dubey2024llama}.
-For OCR-dependent models, we selected LLaMA~2-7B-Chat \cite{touvron2023llama}, LLaMA~3-8B-Instruct \cite{dubey2024llama}, LayoutLLM-7B \cite{luo2024layoutllm}, DocLayLLM \cite{liao2024doclayllm}, and LayTextLLM \cite{lu2024bounding} as appropriate baselines due to their strong performance in document-oriented VQA and VIE tasks, along with their effective integration of OCR-derived information.
+To evaluate the effectiveness of our proposed approach, we compare it against a comprehensive set of baseline models that span both OCR-free and OCR-dependent paradigms.
+Our comparisons include SoTA OCR-free models such as Phi4-14B \cite{abdin2024phi}, PixTral-12B \cite{agrawal2024pixtral}, InternVL~v2-8B \cite{chen2023internvl, chen2024far}, Qwen2.5-VL~7B \cite{bai2025qwen2}, LLaVA-OneVision~(OV)~7B \cite{li2024llava}, LLaVA-NeXT-13B (Vicuna) \cite{liu2023improved}, and LLaMA~3.2-11B \cite{dubey2024llama}.
+These models represent the current frontier in directly processing document images without the need for explicit OCR pipelines.
+In addition, we also benchmark our method against leading OCR-dependent models, including LLaMA~2-7B-Chat \cite{touvron2023llama}, LLaMA~3-8B-Instruct \cite{dubey2024llama}, LayoutLLM-7B \cite{luo2024layoutllm}, DocLayLLM \cite{liao2024doclayllm}, and LayTextLLM \cite{lu2024bounding}.
+This diverse collection of baselines not only enables us to evaluate our model's performance in terms of textual accuracy and spatial localization but also highlights the benefits of our unified, zero-shot OCR-free approach over traditional OCR-dependent methods.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-In our ablation study, we focus only on evaluating the OCR-Free approach as the OCR-Dependent model relies on interdependent components, and removing any of these components would prevent it from functioning effectively.
-For the OCR-Free model, we conduct two specific ablation experiments.
-In \textbf{Ablation 1}, we feed the original input image $I$ as an additional input to the final MLLM model (step \textbf{6} in Figure~\ref{fig:anot}) besides rest of the input components.
-In \textbf{Ablation 2}, we remove the information extraction step (step \textbf{4}) entirely and rely solely on the final MLLM (step \textbf{6}) for both question-answering and providing the corresponding bounding boxes for the answers.
-These ablations allow us to assess the significance of each component in the OCR-Free pipeline and understand their contributions to overall performance.
+We conduct the following ablation experiments to assess the contributions of different components in our OCR-Free pipeline (Ablation 1 and 2) and also compare it with an OCR-dependent approach (Ablation 3):

+\begin{itemize} \item \textbf{Ablation 1 - Additional Image Input:} In this experiment, we provide the original input image \( I \) as an extra input to the final MLLM model (step 5 in Figure~\ref{fig:anot}) along with the other input components.
+This helps us evaluate the impact of the full visual context on the model's performance in extracting and localizing answers.

+\item \textbf{Ablation 2 - Removal of Information Extraction:} Here, we remove the information extraction step (step 4) entirely, relying solely on the final MLLM (step 5) for both question-answering and generating the corresponding bounding boxes.
+This experiment isolates the contribution of the dedicated information extraction module and demonstrates its role in refining spatial localization and answer accuracy.